Julien-Thuillier/HoanKiemAir/README.md

+Introduction du sujet : HoanKiemAir : an agent-based model which can simulate traffic and the consequent air pollution in the Hoan Kiem district area explore multiple scenarios
+, it can not only serve as a decision-support tool, but also provide information and raise public awareness about the current situation
+Model developed by GAMA platform, 3D printed map of the area, video projecot and an Android Application Section II presents a review of related works.
+Section III describes the agent-based model.
+(Overview, Design concepts, Details) ODD protocol Section IV presents how the tangible interface works.
+Section V presents the simulation results.
+Section VI concludes and proposes possible future developments.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Julien-Thuillier/HoanKiemAir/edit/main/README.md) to maintain and preview the content for your website in Markdown files.